RamseyK/bakarm/README.md

 # bakarm - Script to disassemble bytes as ARM / ARM64, based on Capstone
 https://github.com/RamseyK/bakarm

 Disassembles a stream of bytes from a file as ARM / ARM64 instructions using [Capstone](http://www.capstone-engine.org/).
 Supports basic label resolution.
-I wrote this because I got tired of taking a sledgehammer (IDA / Hopper) to arbitrary bytes when I just wanted to know if it was valid ARM code.
+I wrote this because I got tired of taking a sledgehammer (IDA / Hopper) to arbitrary file bytes I just wanted to treat as ARM code.
 Inspired by Jonathan Levin's [disarm](http://newosxbook.com/tools/disarm.html).

 ## Usage: